This statement applies to www.westsussex.gov.uk.

 The heading hierarchy is incorrect on landing pages containing images (skipping from <H1> to <H3>).
 This fails WCAG 2.1 success criterion 1.3.1: Info and Relationships.
 We are trying to fix this issue without affecting other templates adversely.

-We have a number of older applications embedded on our website including:
+We have a number of older applications (apps) embedded on our website including:

-Due to the age of these applications they have not been created using the latest technologies that assist accessibility, such as HTML5 and ARIA, and some users may have issues using these applications.
+Due to the age of these apps they have not been created using the latest technologies that assist accessibility, such as HTML5 and ARIA, and some users may have issues using them.
+We are currently reviewing these apps to decide whether to replace or decommission them before September 2020.

-We are aware of the following specific issues with these applications and the WCAG success criterion each fails:
+We are aware of the following specific issues with these apps and the WCAG success criterion each fails:

 - Alt text missing – 1.1.1 (Non-text Content)